Here's help to uncover your shared values to do more good—together.

 - Navigate potential conflicts

 - Arrive at a decisive direction for your philanthropic endeavors

-Here, Beth Renner, National Director of Wells Fargo Philanthropic Services for Wells Fargo Private Bank, offers four steps to kickstart a conversation with your family that can help you uncover, and act on, your shared values.
+Here, Beth Renner, Head of the Advice Center within Wealth & Investment Management at Wells Fargo, offers four steps to kick start a conversation with your family that can help you uncover, and act on, your shared values.